Hinduism in Balochistan, Pakistan: Colonial era

 The 1921 census counted a total of 51,348 Hindus in Balochistan, forming approximately 6.4 percent of the total population.
 Hindus belonging to the indigenous tribes of the Balochistan region numbered 17,479 persons and formed 34 percent of the total Hindu population, while migrants from other regions of the country numbered 33,869 persons or 66 percent of the total Hindu population.

 The 1931 census counted a total of 53,681 Hindus in Balochistan, forming roughly 6.2 percent of the total population.
 Hindus associated with the indigenous tribes of the Balochistan region numbered 16,905 persons and formed nearly 31.5 percent of the total Hindu population.
 Conversely, migrants from other regions of the country numbered 36,776 persons and made up approximately 68.5 percent of the total Hindu population.

-After the partition of British India and the ensuing creation of Pakistan, much of the Hindus migrated to India, particularly the Bhagnaris community.
+After the partition of British India and the ensuing creation of Pakistan, many Hindus migrated to India, particularly the Bhagnaris community.

+Modern era

+During the 2005–2006 armed uprising in Balochistan, members from the Hindu community were attacked and targeted by the Pakistani security forces.
+All the Hindus residing in the town of Dera Bugti fled and were forced to take refugee in the Sui region of Balochistan and other provinces of Pakistan.
+These attacks resulted in deaths of 33 Hindus, most of them were men and children.

+In February 2025, two Hindu men Hari Lal and Moti Lal were gunned down while another person, Shero Mal sustained injury.
+These were targeted killings by unidentified assailants who opened fired near Star Plus market in Turbat within the Kech District.

 Demographics

 According to the 1998 Census, Balochistan had approximately 39,000 Hindus (including the Scheduled Castes) constituting 0.59% of the population; the 2017 Census revealed that despite the population growing to 49,133, the percentage decreased to 0.4%, while as per the 2023 Census, the percentage increased slightly to 0.41%, with a population of 59,107 Hindus in Balochistan.
-However, Pakistan Hindu Council estimates that there are 117,345 Hindus in Balochistan.
+The Pakistan Hindu Council estimates that there are 117,345 Hindus in Balochistan in 2018, while the Pakistan Hindu Panchayat estimated the population to be over 100,000 in 2012.